I still can’t believe my baby turned ONE! This first year flew by, and I wanted to celebrate with something special—without loading him up on sugar.

 • Fresh raspberries (or favorite fruit), to line the outside

-Preheat the oven to 325°F. Grease and line three 4-inch cake pans (buy on Amazon HERE!) with parchment rounds.
+Preheat oven to 325°F and line three 4-inch cake pans (buy on Amazon HERE!) with parchment rounds.
 To make parchment rounds, simply trace the bottom of your cake pans onto a sheet of parchment paper, then cut along the lines with scissors.
 Place each round into the bottom of the greased pans to prevent sticking and make for easy release once baked.

-Mash the bananas in a mixing bowl.
-Stir in applesauce, peanut butter, eggs, milk, and vanilla.
+Mash bananas, then mix with applesauce, peanut butter, eggs, milk, and vanilla.

-Add oat flour, baking powder, cinnamon, and salt.
-Mix just until combined.
+Stir in oat flour, baking powder, cinnamon, and salt.

-Let the batter rest for 5–10 minutes so the oat flour can absorb moisture.
+Let sit 5–10 minutes so the oat flour absorbs moisture.

 While the cake is in the oven, prepare the frosting: in a mixing bowl, stir together the Greek yogurt, peanut butter, applesauce (if using), and vanilla extract until smooth and creamy.
 Place the frosting in the refrigerator to chill and thicken while the cake cools.